 I will take the mantle of shutting down.

-Another thing that Chuck see, that folks is true leadership.
+Another thing that Chuck, see, that, folks, is true leadership.

 That's owning, that's owning the leadership position.

-That's taking it and saying, Listen, this has to be done.
+That's taking it and saying, listen, this has to be done.

-If you don't want to do it, I'm gonna stand against you.
+If you don't want to do it, I'm going to stand against you.

-And I had a big argument with somebody the other day in the office because they kept saying that all the president has to do is is compromise on something and the Democrats will come around.
+And I had a big argument with somebody the other day in the office because they kept saying that all the president has to do is compromise on something and the Democrats will come around.

-And I'm I'm like, what world do you live in that you actually think that leftists in government work like that?
+And I'm like, what world do you live in that you actually think that leftists in government work like that?

 They don't work like that.